Adaptive multiplication of rank-structured matrices in linear complexity: Introduction

 The matrix multiplication, in the general form $Z \gets Z + X Y$ with matrices $X$, $Y$, and $Z$, is a central operation of linear algebra and can be used, e.g., to express inverses, LU and Cholesky factorizations, orthogonal decompositions, and matrix functions.
 While the standard definition leads to a complexity of $\mathcal{O}(n^3)$ for $n$-dimensional matrices, Strassen's famous algorithm \cite{ST69} reduces the complexity to $\mathcal{O}(n^{\log_2(7)})$, and the exponent has since been significantly reduced by further work.
 Since the resulting $n\times n$ matrix has $n^2$ coefficients, it seems clear that no algorithm can compute the product of two $n\times n$ matrices explicitly in less than $n^2$ operations.

-The method of \emph{hierarchical matrices} \cite{HA99,GRHA02} introduced by Hackbusch reduces the complexity further by assuming that all matrices appearing in the algorithm can be represented by mosaics of low-rank matrices that can be stored in efficient factorized form.
+The method of \emph{hierarchical matrices} \cite{HA99,GRHA02} introduced by Hackbusch restricts to structured matrices, i.e., by assuming that matrices can be represented by mosaics of low-rank matrices, and shows that this can significantly reduce the complexity for the multiplication and inversion.
 It has been proven \cite{BOHA02a,BEHA03,GAHAKH00,GAHAKH02,GR01a,GRHAKH02} that matrices appearing in many important applications, ranging from elliptic partial differential equations to solutions of matrix equations, can be approximated accurately in this way, and efficient algorithms have been developed to compute these approximations efficiently.

 Hierarchical matrix algorithms typically require $\mathcal{O}(n \log n)$ or $\mathcal{O}(n \log^2 n)$ operations.
-Combining these techniques with concepts underlying the \emph{fast multipole method} \cite{RO85,GRRO87,GRRO97}, particularly nested bases, leads to \emph{$\mathcal{H}^2$-matrices} \cite{HAKHSA00,BOHA02,BO10} that require only linear complexity for a number of important algorithm, i.e., they can reach the optimal order of complexity.
+Combining these techniques with concepts underlying the \emph{fast multipole method} \cite{RO85,GRRO87,GRRO97} leads to \emph{$\mathcal{H}^2$-matrices \cite{HAKHSA00,BOHA02,BO10} that represent low-rank blocks using fixed nested \emph{cluster bases} and require} only linear complexity for a number of important algorithms, i.e., they can reach the optimal order of complexity.

 While optimal-order algorithms for a number of $\mathcal{H}^2$-matrix operations have been developed \cite{BO10}, the question of efficient arithmetic algorithms has been open for decades.
 If the block structure is severely restricted, leading to \emph{hierarchically semi-separable matrices}, the matrix multiplication and certain factorizations can be implemented in linear complexity \cite{CHGULY05,CHGUPA06,CHGULIXI09b}, but the corresponding block structure is not suitable for general applications.
+For matrices resulting from one-dimensional fast multipole methods, a multiplication algorithm has been presented in \cite{LE20}.

 For the LU factorization of $\mathcal{H}^2$-matrices, \cite{MAJI18} offers a promising algorithm, but its treatment of the fill-in appearing during the elimination process may either lead to reduced accuracy or increased ranks, and therefore less-than-optimal complexity.
 An alternative approach focuses on the efficient parallelization of the $\mathcal{H}^2$-matrix LU factorization and introduces an interesting technique for avoiding certain negative effects of fill-in to obtain impressive experimental results for large matrices \cite{MADEYO22}.